spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 ## Prerequisites

-* GCP service account with a `storage admin` role.
+* A service account with the Storage Admin assigned role.

 * Pre-created bucket at the GCP object storage.